Chapter 2:

 "What are you doing?"

-Ren jumped.
-A red-haired head popped over his shoulder.
+Ren flung himself back as a red-haired head loomed over his shoulder.

 "Sounds boring.
-I'd rather show you how to swing a sword."
+I'd rather show you how to swing a sword," Haku pivoted toward the door in excitement.

 "Not interested.
 But didn't you say your Master was a mage—"

 She didn't answer.
 But something in her expression softened.
-She turned away and held the door open for him.
+She turned away and held the door open for the blue-haired boy.

 The peace didn't last.
 Some girls whispered nearby.